LEGO/kong-aws-request-signing/Readme.md

 type = "string"
 required = true

+auth_header -- The header key used to fetch the value sent to AWS STS as the 'WebIdentityToken' parameter.
+Defaults to 'authorization' type = "string" required = false

 override_target_host -- To be used when deploying multiple lambdas on a single Kong service (because lambdas have different URLs) type = "string" required = false